Sun Wai-Keung: Personal life

 Sun met his wife, Ms. Poon Pik-Wan (潘璧雲) through their shared work in the performing arts.
 Poon is a dramatist, writer, and certified sound bowl therapist.
 They married in 2008, with Sun adding a personal touch to the wedding by creating original comics and love songs.
 Since then, they have pursued their artistic and cultural journeys hand-in-hand.

 The couple advocate for animal rights and oppose pet trafficking.
 They have taken part in numerous rescue missions, saving abandoned and endangered cats and dogs—at one point raising ten cats and ten dogs simultaneously at home, all from the wild.
 In recent years, they have adopted a vegetarian lifestyle in pursuit of health and longevity.

-Recent Developments
+Recent developments

 In 2020, Sun adopted a stage name in Chinese (申偉強) as he embarked on a new phase in career.
 In 2024, he and his wife organized theatre works and drama reading performances in a UK tour across 3 cities, handholding fledgling actors.
 Back in Hong Kong, he made his television debut in ViuTV's original program Be An Acting Star (《選角》) as acting instructor, and continued into 2025 with the historical TV series City of Light (《光明大押》).

-In September 2025, Sun returned to the stage in Manchester, performing in a new original play written by his wife with both as joint directors, as part of the Hong Kong Stories • UK Stages 2025 theatre series.The same play will be performed as a reading in Kingston, England in November.
+In September 2025, Sun returned to the stage in Manchester, performing in a new original play written by his wife with both as joint directors, as part of the Hong Kong Stories • UK Stages 2025 theatre series.The same play was first performed as a reading in Kingston, England in November 2025.